sds/overcommit/README.md

 * **Hook configuration**: Within each hook category, an individual hook can be configured with the following properties:

+  * `enabled`: if false, this hook will not be enabled
-  * `required`: if true, this hook cannot be skipped
+  * `required`: if true, this hook cannot be skipped via the `SKIP` environment variable
   * `quiet`: if true, this hook does not display anything unless it fails
   * `description`: text displayed when the hook is running
   * `requires_files`: whether this hook should run only if files have been